LaraCrafts/laravel-geo-routes/README.md

 composer require laracrafts/laravel-geo-routes
 ```

-> Note: If you are using **Laravel 5.5 or higher**, you can skip the registration of the service provider and the alias as they do register themselves automatically, but don't forget to publish the configuration as described [below][12].
+> Note: If you are using [package discovery](https://laravel.com/docs/5.7/packages#package-discovery), you can skip the registration of the service provider and the alias as they do register themselves automatically, but don't forget to publish the configuration as described [below][12].

 * Register the service provider